apache/apisix-dashboard/README.md

 ## Contributing

-Please refer to the [Contribution Guide](./CONTRIBUTING.md) for a more detailed infomation.
+Please refer to the [Contribution Guide](./CONTRIBUTING.md) for a more detailed information.

 ## FAQ